 The Controller to Controller relationship exists when two parties exchange personal data for which they independently act in the capacity of Controller.
 The parties are Independent Controllers.
 This means that they do not process the personal data on behalf of each other.
 Two Independent Controllers may process the personal data of the same data subjects, but they both do so for their own purposes.
+Each party generally uses its own database and IT tools.
+One party may send personal data to the other from time to time (absence of synchronization), to achieve its own purpose or to enable the other.

 Although a data processing agreement is not legally required in this relationship, agreeing on some data processing terms might be helpful to clearly identify and affirm the Controller to Controller relationship.
 This can be set out in a short and simple set of contractual clauses within any relevant agreement between the two Controllers, as it does not need to be as detailed as a full data processing agreement.
+Failures of one party to comply with the GDPR do not impact the compliance of the other.